lupyuen/lupyuen.github.io/src/purescript.md

 NuttX on Ox64 BL808 SBC runs in a Web Browser with [__Web Serial API and Term.js__](TODO).

-We'll intercept the NuttX Logs with Term.js, the exact same way as above.
+We'll intercept and parse the NuttX Logs in Term.js, the exact same way as above.

 _What's this function: disassemble?_